Electric Vehicle Fleet and Charging Infrastructure Planning: Simulations

-We consider a $[0, 10 \text{ mi}] \times [0, 10 \text{ mi}]$ spatial region and generate random arrivals.
-The starting and ending coordinates of a trip request on each axis are sampled from a Uniform distribution on $[0, 10]$.
-The inter-arrival time between two arrivals is exponentially distributed with rate $\lambda$.
-In our simulations, we consider $\lambda \in \left\{5, 10, 20, 40, 80, 160, 320\right\}$ arrivals per min.
-We run our simulator for 1000 minutes and calculate parameters like service level by considering only the second half of the simulation to ensure that the system is in steady-state.
-We run each simulation instance for five randomly generated data sets and the mean value of the output is reported.
+We generate trip requests according to a Poisson process with rate $\lambda$, where the starting and ending locations are uniformly distributed in a 10-mile by 10-mile region, and $\lambda \in \left\{5, 10, 20, 40, 80, 160, 320\right\}$ arrivals per min.
+Chargers are set uniformly at random in the squared region with $m_p$ charging ports, and there are $m_l = \lfloor m / m_p \rfloor$ different locations of chargers where $m_p= 8$ \citep{no_of_posts}.
+Our simulations run for 1000 minutes, and we calculate outcomes like service level by considering only the second half of the simulation to ensure the system is in steady-state.
+We report the mean of outcomes over five randomly generated simulation runs.

-For each EV in the system, a uniformly distributed initial location in $[0, 10 \text{ mi}] \times [0, 10 \text{ mi}]$ is sampled independent of all the other EVs.
-The SoC is initialized to be a uniform random variable on $[0.4, 0.6]$.
-Also, the initial state of the EVs is set to be Idle.
-We set the location of chargers uniformly at random on $[0, 10 \text{ mi}] \times [0, 10 \text{ mi}]$.
-Each charger has $m_p$ number of posts, i.e., charging ports, and there are $m_l = \lfloor m / m_p \rfloor$ different locations of chargers.
-We consider $m_p= 8$ as there are on average 8-10 posts per charger in real-life \citep{no_of_posts}.